Pioneering projects

 To make conference findings accessible to the larger public, the organizational team and students from other universities are planning a conference catalog for the 33rd student conference, scheduled for publication in the Hamburger Journal für Kulturanthropologie in the late summer of 2022.
 There, the authors will present their exploratory questions and the completed theses on the topics of gender, the body, and sexuality, which also formed some of the panel content.
 The catalog is being funded by the Women’s Advancement Fund of Universität Hamburg.

-See the 33rd student conference home page for more information.
+See the 33rd student conference home page (German only) for more information.